 Cost to build a medical website

-Developing a website for a medical institution will require the following set of specialists:
+Developing a website for a medical institution will require the following healthcare web development team:

-With one of each type of professional, it will take about 3 to 6 months to create a hospital website.
-The cost of development can range from $35,000 to $65,000.
+With one of each type of professional, it will take about 5 to 7 months to create a hospital website.
+The cost of development can start from $109,440.
 If you’d like to speed up development, you can hire more than one designer, frontend/backend developer, or QA specialist.
 The cost will increase under these conditions, of course.

-If you’re on a budget — say, due to the coronavirus — you can skip the features you think can wait and implement them later.
+If you’re on a budget, you can skip the features you think can wait and implement them later.
 We do recommend researching whether features are really necessary beforehand, however.
 While the medical industry is only at the start of its path to digitization, your competitors are gearing up as well.
 Proper research will help you prioritize features to implement.